jgogoes/OpenSprinkler-Firmware-ESP32/docs/docs/troubleshooting.md

 **The expander is recognized, but zones on the expander don't work.**

 1. **Confirm detection:** Follow the questions above to verify the expander is detected.
+2. **Reboot the controller** to allow it to re-detect expanders.
+Any expander change (connecting, disconnecting, changing DIP) should be done **while the main controller is powered off**.
-2. **Check the COM (common) wire:** All zones including expanded must have a common wire that goes to the COM terminal on the main controller.
+3. **Check the COM (common) wire:** All zones including expanded must have a common wire that goes to the COM terminal on the main controller.
 A missing/broken COM wire will cause zones to stop working.
-3. **Perform a [solenoid resistance test](#wiring-and-solenoids)** to rule out solenoid and wiring issues.
+4. **Perform a [solenoid resistance test](#wiring-and-solenoids)** to rule out solenoid and wiring issues.
-4. **Check zones on the main controller:** If the first eight zones exhibit the same issue, this is likely due to a broken fuse/COM wire; otherwise, it's more likely an expander-specific issue.
+5. **Check zones on the main controller:** If the first eight zones exhibit the same issue, this is likely due to a broken fuse/COM wire; otherwise, it's more likely an expander-specific issue.

 ---